Mohamed-Faiz-Khan/AgroVisionary-Intelligent-crop-disease-detection-and-Recommendation-Platform/README.md

 The trained model link is present in the training model so just paste it in that path only(in trained models).

 The dataset for crop disease detection is Crop_recommendation dataset.
 It is a CSV File.
 It haas about 22 crops in the dataset.
 The size is about 2200 overall, (100 for each crop).
 The dataset is in the above files.

+How to run the file:-
+We need to run just the app.py file in the src folder.

+Required Libraries:-
+ 1. flask
+ 2. numpy
+ 3. pickle
+ 4. PIL
+ 5. tensorflow
+ 6. io
+ 7. json